 What is pinch off syndrome (POS)?

-POS is a mechanical complication that can occur in cases where the catheter of the implanted reservoir has been located in the subclavian vein, between the first rib and the clavicle.
+POS is a mechanical complication that can occur in cases where the catheter of the implanted port has been located in the subclavian vein, between the first rib and the clavicle.

 The anatomy of the area explains this syndrome: the costoclavicular space is triangular in shape, with a vertex in the medial portion.
 The subclavian vein leaves the chest through the widest portion of this space in its middle and lateral thirds.